-The Group operates in a significant number of legal entities or "reporting components" globally.
+The Group operates through a number of legal entities or other reporting components globally.
 We determined the nature, timing and extent of audit work that needed to be performed at reporting components by us, as the group engagement team, or component auditors operating under our instruction.
-Where the work was performed by component auditors, we issued specific instructions to those auditors which included our risk analysis, materiality and global audit approach.
-We performed audit procedures at 26 reporting components in 10 countries that are considered significant based on our overall risk assessment and materiality.
-We have considered that the remaining reporting components do not present a reasonable risk of material misstatement for consolidated financial statements and thus our procedures related to these reporting components have been limited to targeted audit procedures over significant balances and to analytical procedures performed at group level.
+Where the work was performed by component auditors, we issued audit instructions to those auditors including our risk analysis, materiality and global audit approach.
+We performed audit procedures at 24 reporting components in 11 countries that are considered significant based on our overall risk assessment and materiality.
+We have considered that the remaining reporting components do not present a reasonable risk of material misstatement for consolidated financial statements and thus our procedures related to these reporting components have been limited to analytical procedures performed at group level and to possible targeted audit procedures over individual significant balances.